On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

-\begin{observation} The softwired parsimony score of a rooted phylogenetic network $N$ on $X$ and a \leo{$p$-state} character $\alpha$ on $X$ can be (trivially) approximated in polynomial time with approximation factor $|X|$\leo{, for any~$p\geq 2$}. \end{observation} \begin{proof} \steven{ Let \leo{$s \in \{1,\ldots ,p\}$} be the state to which at least \leo{a fraction $1/p$} of $X$ is mapped by $\alpha$.
+\begin{observation} The softwired parsimony score of a rooted phylogenetic network $N$ on $X$ and a $p$-state character $\alpha$ on $X$ can be (trivially) approximated in polynomial time with approximation factor $|X|$, for any~$p\geq 2$. \end{observation} \begin{proof} \steven{ Let $s \in \{1,\ldots ,p\}$ be the state to which at least a fraction $1/p$ of $X$ is mapped by $\alpha$.
 Let~$T$ be an arbitrary tree in $\cT(N)$.
 We extend $\alpha$ to $V(T)$ by labelling all internal nodes of $T$ with~$s$.
 Clearly, $PS_{sw}(N,\alpha)=0$ if and only if $\alpha$ maps all elements in $X$ to the same character state, in which case the extension of $\alpha$ to $V(T)$ also yields a parsimony score of~0.
-Otherwise, $PS_{sw}(N,\alpha) \geq 1$ and the extension described yields a parsimony score of at most \leo{$(1-1/p)|X|<|X|$}, from which the result follows.} \end{proof}
+Otherwise, $PS_{sw}(N,\alpha) \geq 1$ and the extension described yields a parsimony score of at most $(1-1/p)|X|<|X|$, from which the result follows.} \end{proof}

-The following theorem shows that, in an asymptotic sense, Observation \ref{obs:trivial} is actually the best approximation possible, even when the topology of the network is quite heavily restricted.
+The following theorem shows that, in an asymptotic sense, Observation \ref{obs:trivial} is actually the best result possible, even when the topology of the network is quite heavily restricted.

-\begin{theorem} For every constant $\epsilon > 0$ there is no polynomial-time approximation algorithm that can approximate $PS_{sw}(N,\alpha)$ to a factor $|X|^{1-\epsilon}$, where $N$ is a \steven{tree-child, time-consistent} network and $\alpha$ is a binary character on $X$, unless $P=NP$. \end{theorem} \begin{proof} We reduce from the NP-hard decision problem 3-SAT.
-This is the problem of determining whether a boolean formula in CNF form, \leo{where} each clause contains at most 3 literals, is satisfiable.
+\begin{theorem} For every constant $\epsilon > 0$ there is no polynomial-time approximation algorithm that can approximate $PS_{sw}(N,\alpha)$ to a factor $|X|^{1-\epsilon}$, where $N$ is a \steven{tree-child, time-consistent} network and $\alpha$ is a binary character on $X$, unless~P~=~NP. \end{theorem} \begin{proof} We reduce from the NP-hard decision problem 3-SAT.
+This is the problem of determining whether a boolean formula in CNF form, where each clause contains at most 3 literals, is satisfiable.
 Let $B = (V,C)$ be an instance of 3-SAT, where $V$ is the set of variables and $C$ is the set of clauses.
 Let $|V|=n$.
 Observe that $|C|=m$ is at most $O(n^3)$ because in a decision problem it makes no sense to include repeated clauses.

-For each constant $\epsilon > 0$, we will show how to construct a parsimony instance $(N,\alpha)$ such that the existence of a polynomial-time $|X|^{1-\epsilon}$ approximation would allow us to determine in polynomial time whether $B$ is a YES or a NO instance, from which the theorem will follow. \cyan{The construction can be thought of as an ``inapproximability'' variant of the hardness construction used by Kanj et al in \cite{clustercontainment}}.
+For each constant $\epsilon > 0$, we will show how to construct a parsimony instance $(N,\alpha)$ such that the existence of a polynomial-time $|X|^{1-\epsilon}$ approximation would allow us to determine in polynomial time whether $B$ is a YES or a NO instance, from which the theorem will follow. \cyan{The construction can be thought of as an ``inapproximability'' variant of the hardness construction used by \cite{clustercontainment}}.